GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis

-\textbf{Static Data Flow Tracing (DF):} This method traces the data flow of variables in the program, where static analysis determines whether the two variables or expressions provided by GPT have data dependencies.
+\textbf{Static Data Flow Tracing (DF):} This method traces the data flow of variables in the program, where static analysis determines whether the two variables or expressions provided by GPT have data dependencies. \fixme{For example, \myfig~\ref{code:eg_first_deposit} shows that data flow analysis is needed to determine whether the share is calculated directly with the deposit amount in the \textit{Risky First Deposit} vulnerability.}

 \textbf{Value Comparison Check (VC):} This method checks whether two variables or expressions are compared in condition statements, such as \textit{require}, \textit{assert}, and \textit{if}.
-It is used to ensure that variables or expressions are properly checked before usage.
+It is used to ensure that variables or expressions are properly checked before usage. \fixme{In \textit{Risky First Deposit}, VC is used to check whether the share is compared with the deposit amount.
+Likewise, in \textit{Unauthorized Transfer}, VC is used to verify whether the sender has been checked before the transfer.}

-\textbf{Order Check (OC):} This method checks the execution order of two statements, where static analysis determines the order of two statements provided by GPT.
+\textbf{Order Check (OC):} This method checks the execution order of two statements, where static analysis determines the order of two statements provided by GPT. \fixme{For example, \myfig~\ref{code:eg_wrong_order} shows that OC is used to verify the execution order of performing a transfer and updating the checkpoint in \textit{Wrong Checkpoint Order}.}

 \textbf{Function Call Argument Check (FA):} This method checks whether an argument of a function call can be controlled by the user or meets specific requirements.
-Specifically, GPT provides a function call and the index of an argument, and static analysis determines whether the argument can be controlled by the user or meets the requirements described in the rules.
+Specifically, GPT provides a function call and the index of an argument, and static analysis determines whether the argument can be controlled by the user or meets the requirements described in the rules. \fixme{In \textit{Price Manipulation by Buying Tokens}, the function calls need to be checked with FA, as some sensitive variables may be used as parameters and cause price manipulation.}

+\solvedreview{Four type of static analysis have been mentioned, but their usage is not clear.
+Saying "The analysis ... checks ... does not make it clear how it is used to reduce false positives.}